jowagner/absa-rationale-eval/README.md

 The software in this repository
 * fine-tunes English BERT-Base in the SemEval 2016 ABSA shared task 5, subtask "Phase B"
 * applies methods for identifying a subset of the input tokens that is most influential on the sentiment prediction (a salience map, rationale or explanation)
-* evaluates the rationales against manually annotated sentiment expressions relevant for the selected abspect term
+* evaluates the rationales against manually annotated sentiment expressions relevant for the selected aspect term

 ## Data